Amangp12/ai-wastewise/README.md

 **AI-Powered Waste Classification, Disposal and Sustainability Decision-Support System**

-Built for the 1M1B AI for Sustainability Virtual Internship, in collaboration with IBM SkillsBuild and AICTE.
-SDG 12 — Responsible Consumption and Production.

 Upload a photo of a waste item → the system identifies it, classifies it into a waste category, and generates a disposal recommendation grounded in real Indian government waste-management documents (via RAG) — with honest